 Secondly, all we can say is: what an incredible evening!
 On one hand, yes, we got to see the art.
-On the other hand, the MMFA went above and beyond and invited each artist to speak about their pieces (for the media).
+On the other hand, the MMFA went above and beyond and invited each artist to speak about their pieces.
 So, this allowed us to connect with each of them on a deeper level.
 In addition, the pieces from the Museum’s collection that inspired each of the artists are displayed next to their new counterparts.
 Above all, they seemed almost “in conversation” with each other.

 Thirdly, each art piece had its particularities.
 For example, Brendan Fernandes’ Lost in Display touched me.
 More specifically, this piece explores the absence of movement behind African masks.
 To clarify, in a museum we see the mask presented statically and mostly on its own.
 However, their traditional use was for a full-bodied performance.

 Further, you can see this yourself by putting on the Virtual Reality goggles that are part of the display.
 In other words, you can see dancers “perform” with masks from the museum collection (digitally added to the image of course!).
 We found this use of technology very relevant to how we consume art in our society.

 To close, the Connections show is a vivid example of Canada’s rich artistic diversity.
 Also, it makes us feel a part of a pretty amazing community!
 This show is for anyone who has an interest in seeing art from new perspectives.
 You can find the details of the exhibit here and buy tickets to beat the line here.